Skip to main content

 Array of objects and destructuring

-There are many occasions when we are working with an array of objects, the destructuring operator can help us out in this case as well.
-Let's assume that some data comes back from an API in this format and we'd like to extract parts of it:
+Frequently you’ll be working with an array of objects.
+Destructuring handles that as well.
+Say some data comes back from an API in this format and you need to extract parts of it:

 const response = {